-For example, if you are paying £300 a month & have a year left on your lease, you would need to pay £1,800 to cancel your agreement early.
+For example, if you are paying £300 a month and have a year left on your lease, you would need to pay £1,800 to cancel your agreement early.

 If you can no longer afford your monthly rentals, get in touch with us so we can help.
-We can also provide you with a no-obligation quote for your termination fee, giving you time to consider your options & decide if cancelling is the best thing for you financially.
+We can also provide you with a no-obligation quote for your termination fee, giving you time to consider your options and decide if cancelling is the best thing for you financially.

 Returning A Lease Car Late

-The leasing company will contact you before your agreement ends to book a time & place for collection.
+The leasing company will contact you before your agreement ends to book a time and place for collection.
 That way, you don't need to worry about bringing the car back yourself.

-However, if for some reason you miss the arranged collection date & the car can't be picked up, you may be charged a late fee.
+However, if for some reason you miss the arranged collection date and the car can't be picked up, you may be charged a late fee.
 This will be outlined in your contract or you can discuss the charges with your Account Manager.

 Can I Extend My Contract?

 If your lease is ending but you are still enjoying the car, contact the lease company.
 They might extend the term, but this is not guaranteed.
-You will not be able to begin a new deal on the car you are already driving – in this case, you would have to choose a new car & start a separate agreement.
+You will not be able to begin a new deal on the car you are already driving – in this case, you would have to choose a new car and start a separate agreement.

-When your lease ends & you make your final rental payment, you can start another contract with a brand-new car of your choice.
-Whether you're looking for an Audi, Mercedes-Benz or Citroën, we're sure to have the vehicle you want at a great price.
-Check out all our latest special offers & find the best value today on your next car.
+When your lease ends and you make your final rental payment, you can start another contract with a brand-new car of your choice.
+Whether you're looking for an Audi, BMW or Tesla, we're sure to have the vehicle you want at a great price.
+Check out all our cheapest car lease dealsand find the best value today on your next car.